DevHopps/website/about.md

 In my free time I like to develop games, which this website is mostly about.
 In the past I usually wrote these games in Java, but I like to experiment with HTML5 and Javascript and currently write a small-ish game in Phaser.
 Most of these games were rather small, written for Ludum Dare (in 48 horus) or #1GAM (in about a Month).
-Now I started working on a bigger game in Unity 3D with my friend NightDreamer ([visit his website][nightdreamer]) and am experimenting to (someday...) start seriously working on my dream 4X strategy game.
+Lately I started working on a bigger game in Unity 3D with my friend NightDreamer ([visit his website][nightdreamer]) and am experimenting to (someday...) start seriously working on my dream 4X strategy game.

 I'm also a pet owner of a (Dwarf) Bearded Dragon ([Instagram][jubjub]) and some ants.